rrockfield/ukentest/README.md

 The timer executes all of the insertions saved in the map in a single Redis pipeline using a parallel thread, meanwhile the main thread replaces the map instance with a brand new one.
 The [test](src/test/java/com/uken/rockfield/question1/ChallengeB_IT.java) executes a single thread for testing the functionality only, a proper load test is still required to measure the throughput.

+## Question 2

+TBD

+## Question 3

+There are no validations, so for the sake of my solution I'm assuming that:
+1. Time ranges are surrounded with parentheses, starting with "(" and ending with ")".
+2. Starting time is separated from ending time with a dash ("-").
+3. Time ranges are separated by commas (",").
+4. Time ranges are in ascending order and don't overlap.
+5. Time starts at 0:00 and ends at 24:00

+The test values are executed from [TimeRangeSubstractionTest](src/test/java/com/uken/rockfield/question3/TimeRangeSubstractionTest.java) as proposed by the challenge.
+However a new custom test was added: MultiSplitTest.

+The main class [TimeRangeSubstraction](src/main/java/com/uken/rockfield/question3/TimeRangeSubstraction.java) implements a static method as the entry point:

+String substraction(String minuend, String subtrahend)

+The solution transforms the time strings into [TimeRange](src/main/java/com/uken/rockfield/question3/TimeRange.java) objects.
+This object implements a binary tree whenever a time range is split by the substraction, otherwise it behaves as a single range.